derekschwenke/privilege/README.md

 Future Development
 ==================
-These features have been gathered from feedback in the inital version.
+These features have been gathered from feedback from the inital version.
 - Use data from genisys users and groups  Estimate: 1 day.
 - Explore any structure to the roles and permission strings Estimate: 2 days.
-  Roles and permissions have a useful structure for examples: "HOST:SERVICE:API:permission" or "PARENT:CHILD" we could make use of this ordering.
+  Roles and permissions have a useful structure for example: "HOST:SERVICE:API:permission" or "PARENT:CHILD"
 - Add a way to filter inputs.
 Estimate: 1 day.
 - Add role/group descriptions.
 Estimate: 1 day.
   In a large set of Roles or Permissions, a description could help users understand the names.
-- Can Django edit and save the data?
+- Have Django edit and save the data.
 Estimate: 2 days.

 History
 =======
-In version 0
+In version 0:
-- Indiviual permssions were suported, however that was removed.
+- Individual permissions were supported, however, that was removed.
 - ID's were required to be numbers, however that was removed.